watchfulli/XCloner-Wordpress/README.md

 ## Features

-   * Backup and Restore your Wordpress site easily
+   * Backup and Restore your WordPress site easily
    * Create compressed and uncompressed backups using TAR open source format
    * Create encrypted backups archives with AES-128-CBC algorithm
    * Create automated backups from your Scheduled Backups Section
    * Received email notifications of created backups
    * Generate automatic backups based on cronjobs, it can run daily, weekly, monthly or even hourly
-   * Restore your backups on any other location, XCloner will attempt to extract the backup archive files for you, as well as import the mysql dump and update the Wordpress config details
+   * Restore your backups on any other location, XCloner will attempt to extract the backup archive files for you, as well as import the mysql dump and update the WordPress config details
    * Upload your backups to Remote Storage locations supporting FTP, SFTP, Dropbox, AWS, Azure Blob and many more to come
    * Watch every step of XCloner through it's built in debugger
-   * Althrough we have optimized XCloner to run properly on most hosts, we give Developers options to customize it's running speed and avoid backup timeouts, all from the XCloner Config-> System Options
+   * Although we have optimized XCloner to run properly on most hosts, we give Developers options to customize its running speed and avoid backup timeouts, all from the XCloner Config-> System Options
    * Ability to split backups into multiple smaller parts if a certain size limit is reached

 ## Installation